History of As the World Turns: 2006

 In April 2006, town matriarch Nancy Hughes McClosky was honored by the Women's Guild for her fifty years of service.
 Lisa, Lucinda, Kim, Barbara, Susan and Emma all joined Nancy at a luncheon honoring her, but on their way back, the bus they had chartered went off the road (when Barbara, upset at having just learned of Paul and Emily's marriage) attempted to gain control of the steering wheel from the driver).
 Though no one was seriously injured, the seven women were stranded in woods all night long.
 To pass the time, they reminisced about their lives and loves through the previous several decades.
 (The special episode was written to commemorate ATWTs fiftieth anniversary.)

 Emily, too, became pregnant during her short-lived sham marriage to Paul, and Paul convinced her not to have an abortion.
 Emily did, however, use stem cells from her baby to help Johnny, Jennifer's ill son.
 Jennifer (against the advice of Dr. Lucy Montgomery, who had just returned to Oakdale) signed herself out of the hospital when she had pneumonia.
 It developed into a rare virus and Jennifer died—but not before she married Dusty Donovan.
 On her deathbed, Jennifer asked Gwen to make a videodisc recording of her for Johnny.

 Will and Gwen, now married and living with Hal, struggled to complete high school after missing months.
 Gwen graduated, but Will got caught cheating when Jade convinced him to buy papers off the Internet.
-A drunken Will also slept with Jade, while Casey and Gwen got closer when they began working together at Lisa's new club, Crash (which moved onto the premises of what was Mabel's Red Hots.)
+A drunken Will also had sex with Jade, while Casey and Gwen got closer when they began working together at Lisa's new club, Crash (which moved onto the premises of what was Mabel's Red Hots.)
 Maddie and Casey decided to have sex, during which Maddie began to experience flashbacks of a dorm room.
 It was later brought to light (during a conversation with Oakdale's newest police officer, Dallas Griffin—Jessica's nephew) that she had been sexually assaulted a year before at a frat party in Chicago.
 She abruptly ended her relationship with Casey, leaving him wanting and confused.
 "Snotty teen" Lia then began making advances on Casey in such a way as to make Maddie even more jealous.
 When Lia was killed everyone accused Maddie of being her killer, and her friends turned her back on her.
 It was later revealed that Maddie's rapist was her Brother-in-law Louis, who Maddie protected in fear.
 Later evidence seemed to indicate that Louis was also the Oakdale Slasher.